lvillard/koken_mapbox/README.md

 ============

 First, be aware that i am not a all a javascript developer, neither for koken.
 I am sure that the script can be corrected / optimized.
-Do not hesitate if you have suggestion.
+Do not hesitate if you have suggestions !

 ## How to install it :
 - Download the file called map.lens